Stephen's label for the statue of Horatio Nelson, "the

 sexualized story of two old maids gazing up at the statue, and

-the first may play a part as well.
+the "hand" may play a part as well.

 Nelson's aggressive leadership and personal courage caused